DataDog/hiring-engineers/answers.md

 ## Configuring Vagrant and verifying the OS

-The following command initialises Vagrant on your local machine and downloads the image of Ubuntu 18.04 also known as Bionic Beaver.
+The following command initialises Vagrant on your local machine and downloads the configuration of Ubuntu 18.04 also known by its codename Bionic Beaver.
 ````
 vagrant init hashicorp/bionic64
 ````

+![Init vagrant](screenshots/1.1-init-vagrant.png)

 The location where you run vagrant is important as it places a vagrantfile that will have information of the image you are about to run.

-![Init vagrant](screenshots/1.1-init-vagrant.png)

 ### Launching the server

 The following command would bring the server up.
 If this is the first time the command is run and if Vagrant cannot find the image it will attempt to find and install the OS on VirtualBox.
 This may take few minutes to complete.
+Screenshot below shows the output when you run ````vagrant run```` for the first time

 ````
 vagrant up